 REQ-MDT-MBSFN-FUN-4 It shall not be possible to combine Logged MBSFN MDT session with any other trace sessions.

-7 Requirements for managing RLF and RCEF reports
+7 Requirements for managing RRC reports

+7.0 General

+The term RRC reports is used for the RLF, RCEF, RA, SHR, SPR, MHI and VisitedCellInfoList reports for NG-RAN.
+A NG-RAN node can configure the UE so these reports are generated when specific triggers occur.
+The UE will notify the NG-RAN node when the reports are available, and the NG-RAN node can subsequently retrieve the reports.

 7.1 Business level requirements